floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 ### Stopping Tensorboard

-Tensorboard runs in the same instance where your code is running.
+Tensorboard runs in the same machine where your code is running.
 So you do not have to stop it explicitly.
 It will be up until your job finishes and then stop automatically.
 Tensorboard will become inaccessible when the job finishes in any of the `Success`, `Failed`, `Timeout` or `Shutdown` states.